Bureau of Industry and Security, Commerce.

 Application of Original Document Retention Requirement to Documents Issued in SNAP-R

 Parties who receive documents issued by BIS in SNAP-R may store the documents in two ways, and either would meet the requirement of § 762.5 that original documents be retained.
 The two ways are: Storage of complete documents issued by BIS in SNAP-R electronically in a format readable by software possessed by the recipient party; or storage of a complete printed paper copy of the document.
 Either way would provide an accurate representation of the contents of the record and, therefore, either should be treated as the equivalent of an original document.
 This final rule also makes one minor correction to the proposed rule text of § 762.4.

 Section 762.4 consists of one paragraph.
-When stating that either storage method described in this paragraph would be deemed to be an original, the proposed rule text used the phrase “for purposes of this paragraph.”
+When stating that either storage method described in this paragraph would be deemed to be an original, the proposed rule text used the Start Printed Page 17054phrase “for purposes of this paragraph.”
 The final rule replaces the word “paragraph” in that phrase with the word “section” to be consistent with standard Code of Federal Regulations nomenclature practices.